Southwest Airlines continues canceling flights as New Year holiday approaches - KTVZ

 Southwest Airlines continues canceling flights as New Year holiday approaches

-Air travelers in the US hoping for clear skies on Tuesday following a disastrous week of weather-related flight cancellations and delays will have to extend their patience a few more days — particularly if they’re flying with Southwest Airlines.
+Air travelers in the United States hoping for clear skies on Tuesday following a disastrous week of weather-related flight cancellations and delays will have to extend their patience a few more days — particularly if they’re flying with troubled Southwest Airlines.

-More than 2,750 flights within, into or out of the US have already been canceled for Tuesday as of 2:45 a.m.
+More than 3,000 flights within, into or out of the United States have already been canceled for Tuesday as of 5 p.m.
 ET, according to flight tracking website FlightAware.

+Of those canceled flights, just over 2,600 were those of Southwest.
+That was almost two-thirds of all Southwest flights for Tuesday and a stunning 85% of all canceled flights in the United States.

+By contrast, competitors Alaska Airlines had only 9% of its flights canceled and United Airlines had only 2%.

 Tuesday’s cancellations follow a full day of post-Christmas travel chaos, with 3,989 flights canceled on Monday — 2,909 of those being Southwest flights.

-Southwest warns that such cancellations and delays are expected to continue for several more days, with representatives saying the Dallas-based airline is planning to dial back its flight schedule in order to get operations on track.
+Southwest warns that this week’s cancellations and delays are expected to continue for several more days, with representatives saying the Dallas-based airline is planning to dial back its flight schedule in order to get operations on track.

 According to WSJ.com, Jordan added that reduced schedule could be extended.